mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Remarks

-By design, children of [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel') should never themselves use [IInteractionModelEdit](#T-ParquetClassLibrary-Scripts-IInteractionModelEdit 'ParquetClassLibrary.Scripts.IInteractionModelEdit').
+By design, children of [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel') should never themselves use [IInteractionModelEdit](#T-ParquetClassLibrary-EditorSupport-IInteractionModelEdit 'ParquetClassLibrary.EditorSupport.IInteractionModelEdit').
 IInteractionModelEdit is for use only by external types that require read/write access to model properties.

-<a name='P-ParquetClassLibrary-Scripts-IInteractionModelEdit-OutcomesIDs'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IInteractionModelEdit-OutcomesIDs'></a>
 ### OutcomesIDs `property`

 ##### Summary

 Describes the results of finishing this interaction.

-<a name='P-ParquetClassLibrary-Scripts-IInteractionModelEdit-PrerequisitesIDs'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IInteractionModelEdit-PrerequisitesIDs'></a>
 ### PrerequisitesIDs `property`

 ##### Summary

 Describes the criteria for begining this interaction.

-<a name='P-ParquetClassLibrary-Scripts-IInteractionModelEdit-StepsIDs'></a>
+<a name='P-ParquetClassLibrary-EditorSupport-IInteractionModelEdit-StepsIDs'></a>
 ### StepsIDs `property`

 ##### Summary

 Everything this interaction entails.

-<a name='T-ParquetClassLibrary-Items-IItemModelEdit'></a>
+<a name='T-ParquetClassLibrary-EditorSupport-IItemModelEdit'></a>
 ## IItemModelEdit `type`

 ##### Namespace

-ParquetClassLibrary.Items
+ParquetClassLibrary.EditorSupport

 ##### Summary